fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 The firmware file for the Pico is named scoppy-pico-fscope-250k5-vNN.uf2 and the file for the Pico W is named scoppy-pico-wireless-fscope-250k5-vNN.uf2 (where NN is the version number).

 ### Trimmer capacitor adjustment
-Feed a 1kHz square wave into the CH1 input (using jumper wires or 1X probes - do NOT use 10X probes) and then adjust the trimmer capacitor (C15) until the displayed signal in the Scoppy app looks square.
+Feed a 1kHz square wave into the CH1 input (using jumper wires or 1X probes - do NOT use 10X probes).
+If the waveform displayed in the app doesn't look square then adjust the trimmer capacitor (C15) until it does.
 You'll need a small screwdriver to do the adjustment.
 Screwdrivers like those supplied with oscilloscope probes should work.

 You can use the Scoppy signal generator to generate the 1kHz square wave as follows:
 #### If you have Rev. 2 of the FScope board (see the back of the board for the Revision number):